Hans Knoll: Biography

-Hans Knoll was born in Germany in 1914.
-His father was a modern furniture manufacturer, who supported the Nazi regime.
+Hans Knoll was born in Stuttgart, Germany in 1914.
+His father, Walter C. Knoll, was a pioneer modern furniture manufacturer in pre-war Germany, who supported the Nazi regime.
+His mother was Maia Vollmoeller.
+Robert Vollmöller, a notable German industrialist, was his maternal grandfather.
+Hans was the second son of the family.
+His brother Robert traveled to America ahead of Hans in the early 1930s.

+The dynasty began with his grandfather Wilhelm, who opened a leather shop in Stuttgart in 1865.
+Wilhelm gained prominence as an official supplier to the royal house of Württemberg, specializing in high-quality leather goods.
+The business was taken over by Walter and his brother William in 1907.

+Before moving to the United States, Hans' experiences included working for the Jantzen Knitting Mills in Brentford, England from 1933 to 1935 and for Plan Ltd. 1935 to 1938.
+These companies had ties to his father's firm.
+Plan Ltd. provided Knoll with his first exposure to a company that exclusively focused on modern designer furniture.

 Perhaps because of his father's views, or perhaps because he wanted to follow many other German modernists who had emigrated, Knoll left Germany in 1936, and first moved to England.
 In 1938, he moved to New York City to found a furniture manufacturing company of his own.
-In 1941, he paired with furniture designer Jens Risom to launch the Hans Knoll Furniture Company.
+By 1941, he had paired with furniture designer Jens Risom to launch the Hans Knoll Furniture Company.
+“Without knowing it, he was looking for me and I was looking for him,” Mr. Risom told Wallpaper magazine in 2008.
+“He wanted to get into manufacturing quality furniture.”
 Risom designed 15 of the 20 pieces of furniture in the Hans Knoll Furniture Company's "600" line, which began production in 1941.

-In 1943, Knoll was approached by Florence Schust, an architect who had studied under Ludwig Mies van der Rohe and Eliel Saarinen.
+In 1943, Knoll was approached by Florence Schust, an architect who had studied under Ludwig Mies van der Rohe, who had previously worked with Hans' fathers company, and Eliel Saarinen.
 Schust convinced Knoll that she could help bring in business to his company even in America's wartime economy by expanding into interior design and working with architects.
 With her architectural background and design flair, she succeeded.
 Knoll fell in love with Schust, and in 1946 they were married.
 At that time, they changed the name of the company to Knoll Associates.

 In 1943 Knoll assisted the war effort by helping the US Air Force construct the German Village, a simulation of German working class dwellings to be used to perfect fire-bombing techniques on German residential areas.